-These 4-Ingredient Burger Bundles feature ground beef patties stuffed with stuffing and covered in a creamy mushroom gravy.
+Inside Out Burger Bundles feature ground beef patties covered with creamy mushroom soup and topped with crunchy stuffing.
 If you’re looking for an affordable weeknight dinner for your family or a leftover stuffing recipe, this is the one for you!

-PREHEAT the oven to 350 degrees and grease a 9×13 pan.
+Preheat the oven to 350 degrees and lightly grease a 9×13 pan.

 Recipe Tips and Substitutions

-As you can tell from the lighter color of the burger bundles in the pictures, I used ground turkey for this recipe which is a great substitute for ground beef.
+You can use ground turkey as a substitute for ground beef in this recipe.
 You could even use ground chicken and chicken stuffing.

-If you don’t have evaporated milk, regular milk works fine just use one with the highest fat content (aka in my house we buy whole milk and 1% so I would use the whole milk in this recipe).
+If you don’t have evaporated milk, regular milk works fine just use one with the highest fat content (In my house we buy whole milk and 1% so I would use the whole milk in this recipe).

-While not necessary, if you’d like to kick up the flavor you can add 2 teaspoons of Worchestire sauce and 1 tablespoon of ketchup to the mushroom soup gravy before pouring it on the patties.
+While not necessary, if you’d like to kick up the flavor you can add 2 teaspoons of Worchestire sauce to the mushroom soup gravy before pouring it on the patties.

 More Like This

 - Chicken Zucchini Casserole with Stuffing